-Melbourne Victory's trip to Korea to face Ulsan Hyundai on April 4 became all the more important after Tuesday night's 1-0 win over Kawasaki Frontale.
+Melbourne Victory's trip to Korea to face Ulsan Hyundai on April 4 became all the more important after the 1-0 win over Kawasaki Frontale.

 Victory's win, and Ulsan's 1-0 defeat to Shanghai SIPG, means both sides are level on 5 points heading into Match Day 5.

 In the AFC Champions League, head-to-head record is the first 'tie-breaker' should teams finish level on points in the Group Stage.